immersive-web/webxr-ar-module/CONTRIBUTING.md

-# Contributing guidelines for the WebVR Community Group
+# Contributing guidelines for the Immersive Web Community Group

-This repository is being used for work in the W3C WebVR Community Group, governed by the [W3C Community License Agreement (CLA)](http://www.w3.org/community/about/agreements/cla/).
+This repository is being used for work in the W3C Immersive Web Community Group, governed by the [W3C Community License Agreement (CLA)](http://www.w3.org/community/about/agreements/cla/).
 To make substantive contributions, you must join the CG.

 If you are not the sole contributor to a contribution (pull request), please identify all contributors in the pull request comment.